quic/cloud-ai-sdk/tutorials/README.md

-Tutorials are designed to walk the developer through the Cloud AI SDK toolchain.
+Tutorials are Jupyter notebools designed to walk the developer through the Cloud AI inference workflow.
+The tutorials are split into 2 categories - CV and NLP.
+The inference workflow for the CV and NLP are quite similar.

 # Pre-requisites
 Install qaic python package <br>
 `/opt/qti-aic/dev/python/qaic-env/bin/python3.8 install /opt/qti-aic/dev/lib/x86_64/qaic-0.0.1-py3-none-any.whl`

 ## Jupyter Notebook Setup